-Increasingly, businesses are being asked, as part of their pre-qualification, to prove their cyber-resilience in order to win work.
-The Common Assessment Standard establishes an industry-agreed question set based on existing PQ questionnaires (including PAS 91 and corresponding assessment standards).
-CAS is being adopted throughout the supply chain as a means of homogenising the pre-qualification landscape and providing contractors with a single data repository for their pre-qualification data and systems.
-Our prediction is that because the adoption of CAS is accelerating, CAS will inevitably feature increased scrutiny of an organisation’s cyber-resilience, systems, processes and accreditation.
+Increasingly, businesses are being asked, as part of their pre-qualification requirements to tender, to prove their cyber-resilience in order to win work.
+The Common Assessment Standard (CAS) establishes an industry-agreed question set based on existing PQ questionnaires (including PAS 91 and corresponding assessment standards).
+CAS is being adopted throughout the supply chain as a means of homogenising the pre-qualification landscape and providing contractors with a single data repository for their pre-qualification data.
+Our prediction is that because the adoption of CAS is accelerating, it will inevitably feature increased scrutiny of an organisation’s cyber-resilience, systems, processes and accreditation.

 The Government has backed an initiative called “Cyber Essentials” which is designed to help you protect your organisation against a wide range of cyber-attacks.

 On 12 May 2021, the National Cyber Security Council (NCSC) published the Cyber Essentials Readiness Toolkit.
 This is designed to help businesses meet the Cyber Essentials requirements for certification.